 - 1. When a student commits an act of academic misconduct that is not related to a course in which the student is enrolled, the dean of students has the authority to initiate academic misconduct proceedings against the student after consulting with the dean or director of the college, school, or division in which the student is enrolled.
 The proceedings are governed by the same procedures that apply to acts of personal misconduct (Part III-B-1). - 2.
 When a student in a course commits an act of academic misconduct related to that particular course, the instructor who is teaching the course has the authority to initiate academic misconduct proceedings against the student in accordance with the established procedures (Part III-A-2a). - a.
 An instructor who has information that a student enrolled in a course being conducted by the instructor has committed an act of academic misconduct related to that course is required to hold an informal conference with the student concerning the matter within 10 class days of discovering the alleged misconduct.
 The faculty member must advise the student of the alleged act of misconduct and the information upon which the allegation is based. - b.
 If the instructor concludes that the student did commit the act of misconduct as alleged, the instructor is authorized to impose an appropriate academic sanction related to the particular course involved.
-An appropriate academic sanction for such misconduct may include, but is not limited to, any of the following: - 1.
-The student may be given a lower grade than the student would otherwise have received or a failing grade for any assignment, course work, examination, or paper involved in the act of misconduct. - 2.
-The student may be required to repeat the assignment, complete some additional assignment, or resubmit any assignment, course work, examination, or paper involved in the act of misconduct. - 3.
+An appropriate academic sanction for such misconduct may include, but is not limited to, any of the following: - The student may be given a lower grade than the student would otherwise have received or a failing grade for any assignment, course work, examination, or paper involved in the act of misconduct. - The student may be required to repeat the assignment, complete some additional assignment, or resubmit any assignment, course work, examination, or paper involved in the act of misconduct. - 3.
 The student may be given a lower grade than the student would otherwise have received or a failing grade for the course. - c.
 After imposing an academic sanction, the instructor is required to report the matter and action taken within 10 class days in writing to the student, the chair of the student's department, the dean or director of the student's college, school, or division, and the dean of students. - d.
 If the student's course grade is affected by the sanction, the student has the right to appeal the academic sanction imposed by an instructor through the IPFW grade appeals system.
 [See IPFW Academic Regulations-Grade Appeals.] - e.
-A student may not be placed on disciplinary probation or suspended or expelled from IPFW or a school or division within IPFW because of an act of academic misconduct unless the dean of students concludes that such a sanction is justified by the nature of the act or because the student has committed previous acts of misconduct. - f.
+A student may not be placed on disciplinary probation or suspended or expelled from IPFW or a school or division within IPFW because of an act of academic misconduct unless the dean of students concludes that such a sanction is justified by the nature of the act or because the student has committed previous acts of misconduct.

+- f.
 If the dean of students concludes that additional disciplinary action is warranted, the proceedings will be governed by the same procedures that apply to acts of personal misconduct (Part III-B-1). - B. Disciplinary Procedures for Personal Misconduct Any member of the IPFW community may initiate a complaint with the dean of students.
 Disciplinary proceedings are those proceedings initiated by the issuance of a notice of charges and are governed by the following procedures.
-Disciplinary proceedings for an act of personal misconduct that is committed simultaneously with an act of academic misconduct are also governed by the following procedures and the faculty member involved agree otherwise. - 1.
-Notice of Charges - a.
-A disciplinary proceeding is initiated by the dean of students by sending a notice to the student who is the subject of the complaint.
-If disciplinary proceedings are initiated against a student under the age of 18, the dean is required to make reasonable efforts to assure that the parent(s) or, when appropriate, the legal guardian of the student is notified concerning the proceedings and the nature of the complaint. - b.
-The notice shall be sent by certified mail to the student's address as it appears in the official records of IPFW or shall be delivered personally to the student.
-The notice shall quote the rule claimed to have been violated and shall fairly inform the student of the reported circumstances of the alleged misconduct.
-The notice shall require the student to appear in the office of the dean of students at a time and on a date specified (which ordinarily will not be earlier than three class days after the mailing of the notice) to discuss the alleged violations.
-A copy of these regulations shall accompany each notice of charges.
+Disciplinary proceedings for an act of personal misconduct that is committed simultaneously with an act of academic misconduct are also governed by the following procedures unless the dean of students and the faculty member involved agree otherwise.